oemof/oemof-solph/doc/oemof_outputlib.rst

 General approach
 ----------------
-As stated above after processing you will get a dictionary with all result data.
-At the first try, the keys of the dictionary might seem to have rather complex structure, but very useful as well.
+As stated above, after processing you will get a dictionary with all result data.
 If you want to access your results directly via labels, you can continue with :ref:`oplref3`.
 For a systematic analysis list comprehensions are the easiest way of filtering and analysing your results.